 by Amber Henson, on Jul 13, 2021

 When introduced to the world of prosthetic care, many people think that one care provider is pretty much the same as the next.
 Well, we’re here to say: nope!
-The biggest difference between Arm Dynamics and other prosthetic care providers is that we are the most experienced upper limb prosthetic care provider in the world and the only provider that focuses exclusively on upper limb prosthetic rehabilitation.
+The biggest difference between us and other prosthetic care providers is that we are the most experienced upper limb prosthetic care provider in the world and the only provider that focuses exclusively on upper limb prosthetic rehabilitation.
 But that’s not the only difference.
 Read on to learn more.

 Our years of experience

 As upper limb (UL) prosthetic rehabilitation specialists, we work exclusively with the smallest subset of the amputee population (less than 10 percent worldwide), who also have the most specialized prosthetic challenges.
 This means that our clinical team successfully rehabilitates hundreds of patients around the world each year using our internationally respected care model and proven outcome measures (more on that below), while most general prosthetic providers may only attempt one or two upper limb cases in the same time period.
 This is one of the reasons we think it's so important for physicians and insurance companies to allow patients to choose their own prosthetic care provider — all patients should have the option to choose a provider with the most experience.

 Our on-site therapists work with our upper limb loss patients to support the fitting process, provide training that’s relevant to each person’s goals, and help them shift into life as capable, independent prosthesis users.
 Therapy services are integrated directly into the Comprehensive Accelerated Fitting Process™ and follow a phased approach to maximize the rehabilitation potential of each patient.
 This results in more successful, independent and functional prosthesis users.